Understanding Time & Gravity

 How Gravity Makes Things Fall

 A demonstration of gravity, featuring the "Spacetime Stretcher," built mostly out of materials from the garage and hardware store.
-Click on the YouTube logo to view the About section containing additional details.
-Would make a great classroom or science fair project. learn more
+Click on the YouTube logo to view the About… learn more

 resource URL thumbnail